The more you know

 -

-AARP — There are limited options for getting paid to provide care for a family member, including Medicaid and veterans support.
-But new options are emerging, so research what's available in your state.
+AARP — There are limited options for getting paid to provide care for a family member, but new options are emerging, so research what's available in your state.

 https://www.aarp.org/caregiving/financial-legal/info-2017/you-can-get-paid-as-a-family-caregiver.html -